 4.2 Leverage Push Notifications

-How can you reengage clients to come back to the store?
-One of the working strategies is to instill a sense of urgency or scarcity.
-For example, offer time-constrained discounts.
-The subject line should strengthen the notification content and encourage customers to order soon.
+Push notifications can remind users about cart abandonment on desktops and mobiles.
+They should be concise and deliver the most convincing CTA.
+Reengage customers to come back to the online store by instilling a sense of urgency or scarcity.
+For example, offering time-constrained discounts and using subject lines can strengthen the notification content and encourage customers to order soon.

 4.3 Configure Remarketing